Hey, check it out. I've finally gotten off my arse and written something fresh for people that actually read my shit. Hopefully it doesn't suck.

 "What?"
 Andy looked up at her.
 "What's wrong with what I wear?
 It's a shirt and jeans."

 "I'm not saying anything's wrong with it, I'm just saying that you're fairly predictable when picking out clothes."
 Audrey paused and pulled a shiny magenta blouse out of her suitcase.
 "What do you think?"

 "Of course.
 Should I wear it?"

 "Right."
-Alice began humming as she pulled out a gray cardigan with black trim, a pair of light jeans, and a pair of black ballet flats.
+Audrey began humming as she pulled out a gray cardigan with black trim, a pair of light jeans, and a pair of black ballet flats.

 "I hope the people there are nice."
-Alice said as she laid her outfit out on the chair by her sewing machine.
+Audrey said as she laid her outfit out on the chair by her sewing machine.

 "I know, but still…"